In this article:

 Helping Military Kids with the PCS Transition

 Researching and talking about the new location together can help children feel a sense of anticipation.
 Military spouse Courtney Woodruff found her children were reluctant about a move to Germany and found some strategies to help them get excited about the move, including creating a “family travel bucket list.”
-She says,
+She recommends,

 “Have a family meeting and invite each child to contribute one destination to a travel bucket list.
 It can be a city, a theme park, the home arena of a favorite sports team — any place they’d like to go that will get them excited about experiencing your OCONUS duty station!
 Have a tablet, smart phone, or laptop handy so your kids can research opportunities with your supervision.
 For younger children, it may be a good idea to provide a short list of options they can choose from.
 Once you’ve decided on the list of places to visit, get creative and come up with a format (on a chalkboard or in a photo frame, for example) for displaying it in your new home overseas.”